zekticezy/batshitfastmobs/README.md

 # Licensing
 This project uses zekkie's *Go Crazy* License™.
 Meaning is in the name: Go Crazy.
 Do whatever you want with it.
 I don't care.

+# Bug Reporting
+Do not ask me to fix bugs.
+Don't even report any bugs.
+This was made in 10 minutes.
+I do not care.

+Matter of fact, it's like 5 lines of code, how could you possibly even find a bug?